 Mirror Room at Rosewood London, Holborn

 What: Rosewood London isn’t known for doing things by halves, and the afternoon tea it offers certainly goes all the way to impress.
 With an ever-changing menu that reflects the seasons, you can expect your afternoon tea treats to be themed to within an inch of their life.
-The latest tea is inspired by the exhibition at the Tate Modern - ‘Yayoi Kusama: Infinity Mirror Rooms’ and includes intricately designed cakes that celebrate Japanese flavours.
+The latest tea is inspired by David Hockney's latest London exhibition, Lightroom: Bigger & Closer (not smaller and further away).
+It includes intricately designed cakes that and classic savouries.

 Book now: Rosewood London